IndigoNakamoto/Litecoin-OpenSource-Fund/README.md

 ## Contributing to the project

 PRs are welcome!
-Fork the repository on your GitHub account, push changes to new feature branch and then open a new pull request on [github.com/OpenSats/website/pulls](github.com/OpenSats/website/pulls).
+Fork the repository on your GitHub account, push changes to new feature branch and then open a new pull request.

 Thanks for supporting OpenSats!